tos-kamiya/dvg/docs/installation-on-ubuntu.md

 python3 -m pip install --user torch
 ```

-To download the data file for Japanese in advance, run the following command line:
+To download the model file for Japanese in advance, run the following command line:

 ```sh
 dvg -m ja --diagnostic